ahnlak-blit32/32blox/README.md

 # 32Blox

-This is a breakout-style game for the 32Blit console.
+This is a breakout-style game, initially for the 32Blit console but also available on various desktops and even browsers, via SDL and even on the magnificent PicoSystem!

 ![Build](https://github.com/ahnlak-blit32/32blox/workflows/Build/badge.svg)